 While there are no lifetime balance transfer credit card offers in Australia, there are other long-term debt consolidation options available to you.

 Even if you can’t get access to a lifetime balance transfer offer, there are still many reasons to compare balance transfer deals when you want to pay off your credit card debt.
 If you're looking to repay your balance transfer over an extended period, a long-term balance transfer credit card could be your next best bet.
 Some card providers offer deals which last as long as 36 months.
 If you repay your balance within the promotional period, you could stand to repay your debt faster without the cost of high interest.

 No longer offered in the market

 Balance transfer for life credit cards are no longer in the Australian market.
 This page now compares other long-term debt consolidation alternatives that can help repay your debts.

-While you can no longer apply for a long-term balance transfer credit card, a balance transfer credit card (especially one with a longer promotional period) can be an effective way to repay your debt.
+While you can no longer apply for a lifetime balance transfer credit card, a balance transfer credit card (especially one with a longer promotional period) can be an effective way to repay your debt.
 Compare your options to find the right for you.